dannygsmith/cfp-tabber/README.md

 ## Features

+Be sure and check out the Instructions and Configurations at => Settings/Responsive Tabber to see all of the options.

 This plugin includes the following features:

-- Tab Shortcode to enter the data with the shortcode:
+- Tab Shortcode to enter individual consecutive tabs via a shortcode:
 ```
 [tabber tab="First Tab" show_icon="fa fa-angle-left"]Four score and seven years ...[/tabber]
 [tabber tab="Second Tab"]Of mice and men ...[/tabber]